Last Updated: March 10, 2023

 - Scope and applicability

-- This DPA applies to Processing of Customer Personal Data by Company to provide the Services.
+- This DPA applies to the Processing of Customer Personal Data by Company subject to Data Protection Law to provide the Services.

 - The subject matter, nature and purpose of the Processing, the types of Customer Personal Data and categories of Data Subjects are set out in Annex I.